-At 9:29 by the courtroom clock, Judge Sirica entered.
-He called the lawyers to the bench and some of his remarks could be heard in the spectator section.
+The sentencing was supposed to start at 9:30 A.M.
+By 9 o'clock, however, the various persons involved in the case began entering the courtroom-defendants, defense lawyers, prosecutors, reporters.
+Some greeted one another cheerfully, the only one of his remarks could be heard in the spectator section.
 He said of Mrs. Mardian, "She should be cautioned."
 And then, "That's not to happen again."